sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 This represents a shift not just in capability, but in the very nature of human-technology interaction.

-At the Salzburg Global Seminar working group &ldquo;Technology, Growth, and Inequality:
+At the Salzburg Global Seminar working group
-The Case of AI,&rdquo; we developed a comprehensive framework addressing AI's societal impact.
+&ldquo;<a href="https://salzburgglobalseminar-ai.github.io/">Technology, Growth, and Inequality: The Case of AI</a>,&rdquo;
+we developed a comprehensive framework addressing AI's societal impact.
 Our solutions encompass anti-discrimination safeguards in AI systems, initiatives to democratize access to AI technologies, and programs to bridge the digital divide across communities.
 We've designed interactive educational platforms to enhance AI literacy,